01 of 07

 Lots of model railroads have tunnels.
-Asside from representing prototypical scenes, tunnels are visually interesting and can make a layout appear larger, or divide neighboring vistas.
-There are lots of tunnels and tunnel portals available in nearly every scale, making it easy to add one just about wherever you choose.
+Aside from representing prototypical scenes, tunnels are visually interesting and can make a layout appear larger, or divide neighboring vistas.
+There are lots of tunnels and tunnel portals available on nearly every scale, making it easy to add one just about wherever you choose.

-For this installation on the Rio Grande Project Layout I wanted a simple pair of concrete portals for each end of a short tunnel on one end of the railroad.
+For this installation on the Rio Grande project layout I wanted a simple pair of concrete portals for each end of a short tunnel on one end of the railroad.
 This tunnel provides an... important visual break between the two sides of the layout.
-Despite being a less-common scale / gauge, there are commercial HOn3 portals available.
-But I wanted to make something unique.
+Despite being a less-common scale/gauge, there are commercial HOn3 portals available.
+But this is more unique.
 These same techniques will work for other scales as well.

 Something as simple as a concrete tunnel portal is an easy place to save a few dollars on pre-cast parts.
 These fixtures are easy to make using scrap materials from other projects.
 Scratchbuilding also affords the opportunity to make something a little different from those that come out of the store.

 Scratchbuilding will also help cope with one more issue facing this seemingly simple tunnel - a curve.
 Most commercial portals are designed to provide adequate clearances for equipment on tangent (straight) track.
 On a curve, width requirements change.
 On tight curves like those associated with Colorado narrow gauge tracks, the dimensions change even more.